Harvest Records: History

 Harvest Records was created by EMI in 1969 to market progressive rock music, and to compete with Philips' Vertigo and Decca's Deram labels, and the independent Island label.
 Harvest was initially under the direction of Malcolm Jones, and was distributed in North America by EMI's US affiliate, Capitol Records.
 They were the European licensee for the American label Blue Thumb Records from 1969 to 1971.

-In the 1970s, the label primarily released progressive rock recordings by British acts including Pink Floyd, Syd Barrett, Kevin Ayers, The Move, Roy Wood, Michael Chapman, Barclay James Harvest, Bill Nelson's avant garde-prog act Be Bop Deluxe and heavy rock band, Deep Purple.
+In the 1970s, the label primarily released progressive rock recordings by British rock music acts including Pink Floyd, Syd Barrett, Kevin Ayers, The Move, Roy Wood, Michael Chapman, Barclay James Harvest, Bill Nelson's avant garde-prog act Be Bop Deluxe and heavy rock band, Deep Purple.
 Most acts on the Harvest roster were British; two notable exceptions were Australian progressive band Spectrum (whose first two LPs were issued on Harvest) and Spectrum's successor Ariel, whose first two LPs also came out on the label.
 The Danish musician Sebastian had three albums released in Denmark on the Harvest label between 1972 and 1974.

-The focus of the label changed slightly as the 1970s drew to a close with the release of 'Live at the ROXY wc2', produced by Mike Thorne, this was a compilation album of unknown punk bands, a huge success that allowed EMI to review their attitude towards punk.
+The focus of the label changed slightly as the 1970s drew to a close with the release of The Roxy London WC2 (Jan – Apr 77); produced by Mike Thorne, this was a compilation album of unknown punk rock bands, a huge success that allowed EMI to review their attitude towards punk.
 The label later released music by post-punk groups Wire, Australian proto punk garage rock band the Saints and the Banned.
 New wave artist Thomas Dolby released his debut album and fellow new wave-new romantic act Duran Duran released its first two albums on the label in North America.
 Australian soft rock band Little River Band and English heavy metal band Iron Maiden's first three albums were also released in the US by the label.
 Pink Floyd switched to Columbia Records in the US after the release of The Dark Side of the Moon in 1973.

 In the United States, Capitol initially treated Harvest as a separate label that they expected big sales from.
 After only a few issues, they had few sales to show for their effort and consequently only issued a few releases and numbered them within their standard Capitol LP series (mostly using Harvest for Pink Floyd releases).
 After this initial short-lived series, Capitol passed on most of the UK Harvest artists.